kmcaloon/gatsby-plugin-groq/README.md

       resolve: 'gatsby-plugin-groq',
       options: {
         // Location of your project's fragments index file.
         // Only required if you are implementing fragments.
+Defaults to `./src/fragments`.
-        fragmentsDir: './src/fragments'
+        fragmentsDir: './src/fragments',
+        // Determines which field to match when using joins.
+Defaults to `id`.
+        referenceMatcher: 'id',
+        // If only using Sanity documents, change this to true to use default method
+        // of joining documents without having to append ._ref to the referencing field.
+        // Defaults to false.
+        autoRefs: false,
       }
     }
   ]